stripe/stripe-dotnet/readme.md

 Stripe.net
 ==========

 Stripe.net is a full service .net api for http://stripe.com.
-It includes support for Plans, Tokens, Customers, Charges, Subscriptions, Invoices, and Events.

 For more information about the examples below, you can visit https://stripe.com/docs/api for a full reference.